 Although the previous law also prescribed the possibility of extrajudicial dispute resolution, it did not take off in practice, probably since traders weren’t obliged to enter into a mediation proceeding, which the consumer started on their own initiative.
-However, the new Law will establish the obligation of traders to participate in mediation, and if they do not, a misdemeanor liability, as well as a fine amounting to 50,000 dinars awaits them.
+However, the new Law establishes the obligation of traders to participate in mediation, and if they do not, a misdemeanor liability, as well as a fine amounting to 50,000 dinars awaits them.

 The consumer has to be notified about this obligation of the trader, so the trader is obliged to inform the consumers in a clear and visible way at their retail space.
 If you have an e-shop, make sure to update your general business and sale conditions with all information and notifications necessary, otherwise, you shall face a fine and misdemeanor liability.